marissachoo/ethereal-luna/readme.md

 <img src="/assets/images/volunteer-side.jpeg" alt="Admin Side Design Preview" width="600">

 ### Food Allocation AI model
-Tensorflow model to allocate weightage to food aid recipient based on household headcount and special needs (Warga Emas, Disease, OKU, etc).
+Tensorflow model to allocate weightage to food aid recipient based on household headcount and special needs (Warga Emas, Disease, OKU, etc).The model utilises k Nearest Neighbours (kNN) to allocate a family to a food package, each containing different amount of food to fulfill different families.

 The python script is located at root folder named `beforeTea_sort.py`.
 Data used for training is from Mid-Ohio food bank.
+The average accuracy of the model running only 50 data points (due to time constraints) is 80%.

 Test Result: